 There are many reasons why a tooth may need to be extracted, even if it’s often considered a last resort by dentists.
-However, when the treatment is needed, either for protecting existing teeth or removing harmful ones, it’s important to keep the healing process in mind.
+When the treatment is needed, either for protecting existing teeth or removing harmful ones, and it’s important to keep the healing process in mind.
 When you visit periodontists for a tooth extraction, they’ll go over all the information you need to ensure your recovery is a speedy one, highlighting the most important do’s and don’ts of your aftercare.
-If you’re in need of a tooth extraction, keep reading!
+Here’s what you can expect after getting an extraction.

 Managing Discomfort Following Tooth Removal

 Generally, most discomfort that appears as a result of tooth removal should go away after about two or three days.
 If this pain does not go away, that’s when you need to get back in touch with the doctor who performed your tooth extraction.

 As you heal, the most effective way you can reduce discomfort is by taking all medications recommended by the doctor, making sure to follow the instructions on the label.
 You may also be told to take over-the-counter medications, especially if you want to avoid certain pain medications that you could develop a dependency on.
 If you notice any swelling following your treatment, use a cold compress to reduce it.
 This can be done for up to an hour at a time, just make sure to remove the compress every ten minutes to prevent damaging your skin.